fmnijk/MortalClient/README.md

 move boost* boost
 ```

-There are two dependencies we need to build them ourselves. `freetype` and `lz4`.
-The reason is showing below.
+There are two dependencies we need to build them ourselves, `freetype` and `lz4`.
 `freetype`: No `.pdb` file in official release.
 `lz4`: Official release is builded by `MinGW` and it's not compatilbe to `MSVC`.
 ```